favonia/cloudflare-ddns/README.markdown

     # - "1.x.y" to pin the specific version 1.x.y
     network_mode: host
     # This bypasses network isolation and makes IPv6 easier (optional; see below)
-    #networks:
-    #  LAN0:
-    #    ipv4_address: 192.168.1.131 # A static IP within subnet (line can be removed for a random IP)
-    # Uncomment this 'networks' section to bind to the defined 'networks' section in
-    # this file.
-This enforces all requests from this service to go through mentioned
-    # network, e.g. 'LAN0'.
     restart: always
     # Restart the updater after reboot
     user: "1000:1000"